Do your items have a product warranty?

 It takes 1-2 business days for us to process your order once you have submitted it.
 Once it's processed, it will then ship out and take another 1-5 business days to deliver depending on what state you live in and what delivery options you chose (Economy, Ground, 3-Day, Next Day, etc).
 For more info on our Shipping policy, click here: Shipping Policy

 This item cannot be shipped to the following locations: APO/FPO, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, United States Minor Outlying Islands, Virgin Islands, United States, Alaska, Hawaii

 Where do you ship from?

-SupeRun warehouses are located in PA, TX, CA and other areas, and will select the nearest warehouse for delivery according to your address.
+SupeRun warehouses are located in PA, TX, CA and other areas in United States; ON in Canada, and will select the nearest warehouse for delivery according to your address.

 Does the product require assembly?

 CT04 Treadmill: No Assembly Required, Open and Ready to Use

 BA02 Walking Pad: No Assembly Required, Open and Ready to Use

 BA03 Walking Pad: No Assembly Required, Open and Ready to Use

 BA04 Walking Pad: No Assembly Required, Open and Ready to Use